Neverlivedordied/outdated/README.md

 ## Ever forget your password want to set up a new account without logging in well I've got the way for you
-#### all you'll need is a usb drive with windows instal media on it and of couse a windows machine.
-#### also should be obvious dont do this on a machine you arent supose to use as in this guide you'll be able to make a admin account.
 ### BTW in this guide we will be using BIOS and UEFI and interchangeable words